 Want to start a blog and make money?
-You can but don’t make my mistakes.
+Don’t Make The 7 Silly Mistakes I Made.

 It was one of my 2017 goals to start a blog and make money.
 I am sorry to announce that not only did I start three blogs and three e-commerce websites but in doing so I made a lot of mistakes that I now am in the process of fixing.
 I did, however, manage to make some money so all was not in vain.